 7. Walk Rome at Night

 Rome at night is hands down better than Rome during the day!
-Everything is lit up and it just gives you this extra historical mood.
-Not to mention that there is a chance you could get The Spanish Steps & Trevi Fountain etc all to yourself!
+Everything is lit up and it just gives you this extra historical moodiness.
+Not to mention that there is a chance you could get The Spanish Steps & Trevi Fountain and more all to yourself!

 The weather is better, the crowds are smaller and the way things are lit up is so beautiful.
-You also eat so late in Rome so going on a little walking tour at night to digest all your food and maybe wine drunk just makes it better.
+Everyone also eats so late in Rome that going on a little walking tour at night to digest all your food and maybe wine drunk just makes it better.

 8. Bring a large bottle of water with you everywhere